UCD-193AB-ws24/Multi-Agent-Communication-Network-v2/Python-Server/README.md

 #   decode: \fa Xor \05 = \ff
 #
 # =========================== Node Structure ================================
-# Pre-Define: some data type such as GPS
+# Pre-Define data type in Json file to save network bandwidth
-#   - define the data_type key for saving/logging/accessing data
-#   - define the length (byte) of data and implments data->data_bytes parseing
+#   - define name (key), one byte ID, and data length (bytes) for data types
-#   * "GPS", 6 byte, longtitue|latitude
-#
-# Dynamic: allow adding other data_type
-#   - when the data generated from edge-device it will pass over as byte directly
+#   - Name is used as key and logging label.
-#   - save as byte and give it to client as byte
+#   - One byte ID is used as identifier in network message
-#   - So client can define custom data-type
-#     and sync btw their own edge-device code and control-software code
-#
+#   - Data length is used in parsing and extracing data bytes from entire message bytes.
 #
 # Work Pending finish (ctr-f "TB Finish")
 # Work Pending review (ctr-f "TB Review")